 Salem Wildlife Rescue

 We'd Love to Come Talk to Your Class or Organization!

-Learning what to do if you find an animal in need, wildlife safety, or how to co-exist with wildlife is so important!
-Let us come chat with your class, workplace, or organization about these important topics or anything else you'd like us to help you with!
-Send a message, email, or call to learn more about how you can book your session with Jess today!
+Understanding what to do if you encounter an animal in need, ensuring wildlife safety, and learning how to co-exist with wildlife are essential skills!
+We invite you to have us speak with your class, workplace, or organization about these vital topics or any other areas where you'd like our assistance.
+Feel free to send a message, email, or call to discover more about how to schedule your session with Jess today!

+Salem Wildlife Rescue